(Royal) Berkshire Corner Memorial

 Awarded the Victoria Cross

-There are four men who are commemorated on the Memorial who were awarded the Victoria Cross.
+There are three men who are commemorated on the Memorial who were awarded the Victoria Cross.

 Sapper W Hackett, 254th Tunnelling Company, Royal Engineers.
 22 to 23 June at Givenchy.
 Age 43.
 Son of the late John and Harriet Hackett, of Nottingham; husband of Alice Flinders (formerly Hackett), of 53, Cross Gate, Mexborough, Rotherham.